orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdcg_security_group.md

 ### Optional

 - `description` (String) The description of the security group.
 - `member_org_network_ids` (Set of String) The list of organization network IDs to which the security group is applied.
+Only `cloudavenue_vdcg_network_routed` or `cloudavenue_vdcg_network_isolated` are allowed.
+If you want to add `cloudavenue_edgegateway_network_routed` to the security group, you need to use the `cloudavenue_edgegateway_security_group` resource.
 Element value must satisfy all validations: must be a valid URN + must start with "urn:vcloud:network:".
 - `vdc_group_id` (String) <i style="color:red;font-weight: bold">(ForceNew)</i> The ID of the VDC Group to which the security group belongs.
 Ensure that at least one attribute from this collection is set: [vdc_group_name,vdc_group_id].
 This value must start with `urn:vcloud:vdcGroup:`.
 - `vdc_group_name` (String) <i style="color:red;font-weight: bold">(ForceNew)</i> The name of the VDC Group to which the security group belongs.
 Ensure that at least one attribute from this collection is set: [vdc_group_name,vdc_group_id].